 We offer sick visits for anyone 18 months of age and older.
-Please note that many illnesses will need to be seen via telemedicine (phone or secure video link) at this time.
 The following are some examples of visit reasons:

 - Sore throat/strep throat